-In a new ‘insights from industry’ Kim Lyle, Chairman Elemental Energy Technologies, talks to Gary Thomas about the benefits in tidal power and how EET are making waves in this sector.
+In this interview, Kim Lyle, Chairman of MAKO Tidal Turbines, talks to AZoCleanTech about the benefits in tidal power and how MAKO is making waves in this sector.

-GT: Could you please provide a brief introduction to the industry that Elemental Energy Technologies works within and outline the key drivers?
+Could you please provide a brief introduction to the industry that MAKO Tidal Turbines works within and outline the key drivers?

 Of these green energy sources only oceans and rivers and the embryonic deep geothermal (hot rocks) sectors have the potential to compete directly with nuclear and coal powered generators for the supply of predictable and baseload electricity, which are by far the largest potential future markets for renewable, ‘green’ energy technologies.